Mental Health: What is it?

 Getting Better all the time!
 One of the most important things to remember about mental illness is this: people can and do recover.
 If you have a friend with mental illness, or if you have a mental illness yourself, remember that recovery is possible.

-The stigma associated with mental illness is a big barrier to recovery, if we want to be a truly healthy society, we need to break down the stigma and treat mental illness like any other healthcare condition.
+Prejudice and discrimination are major barriers to recovery for people who have a mental illness.
+If we want to be a truly healthy society, we need to treat mental illness like any other healthcare condition.
 It starts with you!

 How to Help: